adamrothman/Cygnus/README.md

     $ git fetch
     $ git checkout -b my_feature_branch_name origin/master

-This fetches the most recent changes and creates a new branch called my_feature_branch_name that tracks the <pre>master</pre> branch on GitHub.
-When you <pre>git pull</pre>, you will get the latest changes from <pre>master</pre>.
+This fetches the most recent changes and creates a new branch called my_feature_branch_name that tracks the <code>master</code> branch on GitHub.
+When you <code>git pull</code>, you will get the latest changes from <code>master</code>.

 Commit as you go.
 Keep messages descriptive but brief, and use present tense.
-Don't use <pre>git commit -a</pre>; always check what you're committing with <pre>git status</pre> before you commit.
+Don't use <code>git commit -a</code>; always check what you're committing with <code>git status</code> before you commit.

     $ git add file_i_changed.m another_file.h
     $ git commit -m "Add some silly files"

-If you know what you're doing, you can also use <pre>git add -A</pre>.
+If you know what you're doing, you can also use <code>git add -A</code>.
 When you're done working for the night, push your branch to GitHub for safe keeping.
-Check which branch you're on with <pre>git branch</pre> before pushing.
-Don't push to <pre>master</pre>.
+Check which branch you're on with <code>git branch</code> before pushing.
+Don't push to <code>master</code>.

     $ git push